Anthony-EEE/Anthony-EEE.github.io/_pages/about.md

 My research focuses on the intersection of artificial intelligence and robotics, with particular emphasis on:

-- **Robot Learning**: Developing algorithms that enable robots to learn complex behaviors through machine learning, deep learning, and reinforcement learning
+- **Robot Learning:** Developing algorithms that enable robots to learn complex behaviors through machine learning, deep learning, and reinforcement learning.
-- **Human-Robot Interaction (HRI)**: Designing intuitive interfaces and learning methods for seamless human-robot collaboration
-- **Computer Vision**: Advanced pose estimation and pattern recognition for robotic applications
-- **Human-Centered Robotics**: Developing robots that can assist and interact with humans in real-world environments
+- **Human Demonstration for Robot Learning:** Training users to provide high-quality demonstrations and data, enabling robots to learn more effectively from human input.
+My work explores how to design intuitive processes and guidance so that non-expert users can generate better training data for robot learning systems.

 I believe that the future of robotics lies in creating systems that can learn, adapt, and work alongside humans effectively.
-My research aims to bridge the gap between theoretical AI advances and practical robotic applications.
+My research aims to advance the era of human-robot collaboration, enabling seamless and effective interaction between people and intelligent robotic systems.

 <span class='anchor' id='news'></span>